apoclyps/my-dev-space/lambdas/README.md

 aws_secret_access_key = <access-key-value>
 ```

+#### `eventbrite:deploy`

+Deploy (or redeploy) the lambdas and all associated infrastructure.
+Do this
+when setting up for the first time, or whenever the `serverless.yml` file
+changes

+### Producer

+This lambda pulls data from the Eventbrite.com API and saves it to S3.

-You will also need to create a new entry in the AWS Systems Manager Parameter
+You will need to create a new entry in the AWS Systems Manager Parameter store
-store for the Eventbrite API token.
+for the Eventbrite API token.
 Make a secure string with the name
 `eventbriteApiToken` and the value of your Eventbrite API token.
 Serverless will
 then automatically pull that value into your lambda as an environment variable.

-### `eventbrite:deploy`

-Deploy (or redeploy) the lambda and all associated infrastructure.
-Do this
-when setting up for the first time, or whenever the `serverless.yml` file
-changes

-### `eventbrite:update`
+#### `eventbrite:producer:update`

 Update just the handler functionality.
 Do then whenever you change the
 functionality of the lambda.

-### `eventbrite:invoke`
+#### `eventbrite:producer:invoke`

 Invoke the lambda on AWS.
 As this lambda created files in S3, you should see new
 JSON files created of the data pulled from Eventbrite.

-### `eventbrite:invoke-local`
+#### `eventbrite:producer:invoke-local`

 Invoke the lambda locally.
 Use this for development.
 You will need to pass an
 Eventbrite API token as an environment variable: